Types of Emergency Contraception

 If you’ve recently had unprotected sex or contraceptive failure, make an appointment today.

 THE MORNING AFTER PILL

-If you are already pregnant from an earlier sexual encounter, taking the morning-after pill is of no value and can cause unpleasant side effects.
+If you are already pregnant from an earlier sexual encounter, taking the morning after pill is of no value and can cause unpleasant side effects.

-ELLA SHOULD NOT BE USED TO TERMINATE AN EXISTING PREGNANCY.
+THESE DRUGS SHOULD NOT BE USED TO TERMINATE AN EXISTING PREGNANCY.

 FREE MEDICAL CONSULTATION

 Contact us to learn more.
 We can give you information on how it works, side-effects, and determine if you are pregnant before you take an emergency contraceptive.

 DISCLAIMER: We provide education on abortion and pregnancy options.
 Reliance Center does not refer for or perform abortions or emergency contraceptives.